CarlSntg/Metacrafters/02-Solidity/README.md

 ## Prerequisites

 To interact with this contract, you need:
-- Solidity 0.8.26 or higher
+- Solidity 0.8.26
-- A development environment such as [Remix IDE](https://remix.ethereum.org) or [Hardhat](https://hardhat.org)
+- A development environment such as [Remix IDE](https://remix.ethereum.org)

 ## Usage